BlockstreamResearch/bip-frost-dkg/README.md

 They are not sent through authenticated channels but their correct distribution is ensured through the `Eq` protocol.
 The receiver of an encryption key from participant `i` stores the encryption key in an array `enckeys` at position `i`.

-TODO: there needs to be a global order of participants
-TODO: explain how to arrive at the global order, in particular, by sorting enckeys

 ```python
 def encpedpop_round2(seed, state1, t, n, enckeys):
     assert(n == len(enckeys))